Grubbsy1896/youtubedownloader/README.md

 # Grubbsy's Youtube Downloader App | Windows Only!
+## This script uses windows only features.
+A version will be made to work better with other Operaing Systems soon.
 This program is a simple python script to allow the users to download youtube files from youtube.
 - You can specify it's directory or just do it from where the file is run.
 - You can name the file before you download it.